Eric J. Jr. Lindberg Sells 100,000 Shares of Grocery Outlet Holding Corp. (NASDAQ:GO) Stock

 Grocery Outlet Holding Corp.
-(NASDAQ:GO – Get Free Report) Director Eric J. Jr. Lindberg sold 100,000 shares of the business’s stock in a transaction dated Friday, August 16th.
-The stock was sold at an average price of $18.90, for a total value of $1,890,000.00.
-Following the completion of the transaction, the director now owns 70,938 shares in the company, valued at approximately $1,340,728.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+(NASDAQ:GO – Get Free Report) Director Eric J. Jr. Lindberg sold 100,000 shares of the stock in a transaction that occurred on Wednesday, August 21st.
+The shares were sold at an average price of $18.44, for a total value of $1,844,000.00.
+Following the transaction, the director now owns 70,938 shares of the company’s stock, valued at $1,308,096.72.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

-Grocery Outlet (NASDAQ:GO – Get Free Report) last posted its earnings results on Tuesday, August 6th.
-The company reported $0.25 EPS for the quarter, beating the consensus estimate of $0.20 by $0.05.
-The company had revenue of $1.13 billion during the quarter, compared to analyst estimates of $1.10 billion.
-Grocery Outlet had a return on equity of 5.46% and a net margin of 1.60%.
-The business’s revenue was up 11.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.23 earnings per share.
-Analysts predict that Grocery Outlet Holding Corp. will post 0.69 EPS for the current year.
+Grocery Outlet (NASDAQ:GO – Get Free Report) last released its quarterly earnings results on Tuesday, August 6th.
+The company reported $0.25 EPS for the quarter, topping the consensus estimate of $0.20 by $0.05.
+Grocery Outlet had a net margin of 1.60% and a return on equity of 5.46%.
+The business had revenue of $1.13 billion during the quarter, compared to analyst estimates of $1.10 billion.
+During the same quarter in the prior year, the firm earned $0.23 earnings per share.
+The company’s quarterly revenue was up 11.7% on a year-over-year basis.
+Equities research analysts predict that Grocery Outlet Holding Corp. will post 0.69 EPS for the current year.

 Hedge Funds Weigh In On Grocery Outlet

-Several research firms recently commented on GO.
-Roth Mkm cut their price target on Grocery Outlet from $22.00 to $20.00 and set a “neutral” rating on the stock in a research note on Wednesday, August 7th.
-Roth Capital raised Grocery Outlet from a “hold” rating to a “strong-buy” rating in a report on Wednesday, August 7th.
-Telsey Advisory Group lowered their price objective on Grocery Outlet from $31.00 to $27.00 and set an “outperform” rating for the company in a report on Wednesday, August 7th.
-Wells Fargo & Company began coverage on Grocery Outlet in a report on Thursday, July 18th.
-They issued an “overweight” rating and a $28.00 price objective for the company.
-Finally, Craig Hallum lowered Grocery Outlet from a “buy” rating to a “hold” rating and lowered their price objective for the company from $32.00 to $20.00 in a report on Wednesday, July 31st.
-Two research analysts have rated the stock with a sell rating, three have assigned a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, Grocery Outlet presently has an average rating of “Hold” and an average target price of $22.75.
+A number of research analysts have commented on GO shares.
+Craig Hallum downgraded shares of Grocery Outlet from a “buy” rating to a “hold” rating and reduced their price objective for the company from $32.00 to $20.00 in a research note on Wednesday, July 31st.
+Telsey Advisory Group decreased their price target on Grocery Outlet from $31.00 to $27.00 and set an “outperform” rating for the company in a research note on Wednesday, August 7th.
+Roth Mkm cut their price objective on Grocery Outlet from $22.00 to $20.00 and set a “neutral” rating on the stock in a research note on Wednesday, August 7th.
+Roth Capital upgraded Grocery Outlet from a “hold” rating to a “strong-buy” rating in a research report on Wednesday, August 7th.
+Finally, UBS Group dropped their price target on Grocery Outlet from $27.00 to $21.00 and set a “neutral” rating on the stock in a research report on Wednesday, August 7th.
+Two equities research analysts have rated the stock with a sell rating, three have given a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $22.75.

 Grocery Outlet Holding Corp. operates as a retailer of consumables and fresh products sold through independently operated stores in the United States.
 Its stores offer products in various categories, such as dairy and deli, produce, floral, fresh meat, seafood products, grocery, general merchandise, health and beauty care, frozen food, beer and wine, and ethnic products.